 3. Remember To Take Your Probiotics.

 While a nutritious, balanced diet is important for reproductive health, probiotics have an exceptionally special function.
 The vaginal canal has a natural degree of important bacteria that keep it healthy and balanced, including the Lactobacillus germs.
-Insufficient quantities of this microorganisms can result in increased sensitivity to infections ranging from yeast infections to HIV.
+Insufficient quantities of these microorganisms can result in increased sensitivity to infections ranging from yeast infections to HIV.

 There are plenty of delicious ways to ensure your body is receiving the proper probiotics.

-Yogurt and fermented foods like sauerkraut, kimchi, or miso are all delicious ways to ensure your body is receiving the proper probiotics (and therefore bacteria) that it needs to self-maintain.
+Yogurt and fermented foods like sauerkraut, kimchi, or miso are all delicious ways to ensure your body is receiving the proper probiotics (and therefore, bacteria) that it needs to self-maintain.